wltrup/Math-Tridiagonal-Toeplitz-Matrices/README.md

-# Tridiagonal Toeplitz and Tridiagonal _near-_Toeplitz Matrices
+# Tridiagonal Toeplitz and Tridiagonal _near_-Toeplitz Matrices

 Last year I got interested in a particular kind of one-dimensional problem involving multiple point masses oscillating as if they were connected by springs.
 The problem of finding the normal modes of such a system reduces to diagonalizing a matrix of a special form, known as a [_Tridiagonal Toeplitz_](http://de.wikipedia.org/wiki/Tridiagonal-Toeplitz-Matrix) matrix.
 Not content with just looking up their eigenvalues, I decided to prove the result myself.